andrewfurey21/teensygrad/README.md

 <!-- TODO: show image from excalidraw doing matmul -->

-There is a function with all this behaviour though.
+Once I implement permute, it should just be transpose -> mul -> sum.

 ```c
 // TODO: give examples
 ```
 <!-- TODO: show image of graph of matmul -->

 There is also no direct batch norm op.
-You have to do it manually with add and mul.
+You have to do it manually.

 ```c
 // TODO: give examples
 ```
 <!-- TODO: show image of graph of batch norm -->

-Convolutions are done manually for the moment.
+Convolutions are implemented as there on kernel for the moment.

 ## examples